 Adding diversity to an enclosure is key to an aesthetically pleasing enclosure.
 Try mixing up the look of your vivarium with different flora that can easily co-exist in the same types of environment.
 Furthermore, if for some reason you find heart fern hard to acquire or would like to consider something similar to this plant… Here are some other plants you might find may do well with or in the place of Hemionitis arifolia:

 DIY Projects With Heart Fern

-Heart fern is very unusually attractive to have in a vivarium.
-Besides having the plant for common practice, this would be a very fitting fern to use in a valentine’s day themed enclosure.
+Heart fern is a very unusually attractive terrarium plant to have in a vivarium.
+Besides having the plant for common practice, this would be a very fitting fern to use in a valentine day themed enclosure.
 Even though many would consider this plant difficult to care for, the right amount of understanding would make this fern fairly easy to grow.
-The dwarfing nature of this plant paired with the tropical requirements makes Hemionitis Arifoli a very fitting plant for terrariums… which we love here!
-What are your thoughts towards this rare epiphyte?
+The dwarfing nature of this plant paired with the tropical requirements makes Hemionitis arifolia a very fitting plant for terrariums… which we love here!
+What are your thoughts on this rare epiphyte?

 Heart Ferns require bright indirect light and consistent moisture.
 Water your Heart fern regularly, making sure the soil stays moist but not soggy.
 You may also mist it occasionally.
 Feed your Heart fern with a liquid or slow–release fertilizer every two to four weeks during the growing season for an added boost.
 Keep its soil acidic with the addition of organic material, such as pine nuggets or shredded leaves.
 Inspect your Heart fern several times a month to inspect for pests such as mealybugs, scale, aphids, and spider mites.

 Generally you should water a heart fern once per week.
 Make sure to check the soil before watering—if it feels moist, wait until it feels dry before watering.
 During the warmer summer months, you may need to water more frequently.

 Heart Leaf Ferns typically reach a maximum height of 6 to 10 inches.